quangman39/BooksShop/README.md

 # Bookshop

 Welcome to Bookshop, a web application built with ASP.NET Core MVC, Entity Framework Core, and SQL Server.
 This application serves as a platform for managing and purchasing books online.
+## Folder Structure

+- **BooksShop.DataAccess**: Contains classes and components responsible for data access, including repository implementations, database context setup, and entity configurations.

+- **BooksShop.Models**: Houses domain models used throughout the application, representing entities such as books, users, orders, etc.

+- **BooksShop.Utility**: Contains utility classes and helper functions used across different parts of the application.

+- **BooksShop.WebApp**: The main entry point of the application, containing the ASP.NET Core MVC project, including controllers, views, view models, and other frontend-related components.
 ## Features

 - **Browse Books**: Explore a wide selection of books available in our store.